 How much to pay for lodging in Hawaii?

-On the accommodation side, expect relatively high prices compared to the rest of the USA.
-Your accommodation budget will be more or less substantial depending on the comfort you are looking for.
+On the lodging side, expect relatively high prices compared to the rest of the USA.
+Your accommodations expenses will be more or less substantial depending on the comfort you are looking for.
+To get the details of the average prices of the different types of accommodation for each island, we recommend that you read our detailed article: How much does a trip to Hawaii cost?
+Price and estimated budget.

-If you have a smaller budget or travel on your own, you can push the door of youth hostels that are rather welcoming, but still relatively expensive (between $30 and $42) for one person.
-Note that there are relatively few on each island.
-Some hostels also organize excursions in small groups, which can be very pleasant for solo travellers.
+If you travel alone or have a reduced budget, you can push the door open to youth hostels that are rather welcoming, but whose price remains high.
+It should be noted that there are relatively few on each island.
+Some hostels also organise excursions in small groups, which can be very nice for solo travelers.
 Here are some of the youth hostels in Hawaii.

 Tip: Thinking about renting a condo